-Elisha Simmons handed Agent Mason her FBI satellite phone; on it were two pictures of the Angel.
+Elisha Simmons handed Agent Mason her FBI satellite phone; two pictures of the Angel were on it.

 “Mrs. Merrick, these are two photographs of the individual who saved the life of your son, daughter, and husband.
 Is this your informant?”